China tightens access to Tiananmen Square on anniversary of 1989 pro-democracy protests

 Ahead of the anniversary, a group of mothers who lost their children in the Tiananmen crackdown sought redress and issued a statement renewing their call for “truth, compensation and accountability.”

-Human Rights Watch has called on the Chinese government to acknowledge responsibility for the killing of pro-democracy protesters.
+Human Rights Watch called on the Chinese government to acknowledge responsibility for the killing of pro-democracy protesters.

 “The Chinese government continues to evade accountability for the decades-old Tiananmen Massacre, which has emboldened its arbitrary detention of millions, its severe censorship and surveillance, and its efforts to undermine rights internationally,” Yaqiu Wang, senior China researcher at Human Rights Watch, said in a statement.